DOCUVESTA/youtube-api-fragrance-channel-analytics/README.md

 ## Future Work
 - Comments analysis
-- Classify using more specific categories
+- Classify videos using more specific categories
 - Include the variable of time: Are the best performing videos the ones that have been up the longest?